srp7474/jEdit-Eclipse-Interface/README.md

 ####Possible Improvements####
 Time constraints prevent me from doing work to tidy up this package.
 I am willing to assist anybody willing to step up to the plate and tie a bow around it.
-I can be reached at public@rexcel.com
+I can be reached at public&#064;rexcel.com

-####Other Tools in ths Directory####
+####Other Tools in this Directory####
 Thirty+ years ago I started using an Editor called Brief.
 It was later emulated under Windows by Multi-Edit.
 The feature I used most, besides its save on task switch capability, was the use of the Num-Pad + and - keys to copy and Cut respectively.
 Accompanied by using the INSERT key as the paste function, these key combinations enabled single-key Copy/Cut/Paste operations.
 I find this capability is a must have for any editor I use on an extended basis.